anthony1x6000/iFunnyDL/README.md

 Might make compatible with images along with cropping out iFunny watermark but that's hard to do.
 But right now, this app does not support image downloads.

 ## Compatibility
-Verified compatibility with Android 10+
+Verified compatibility with Android 6, 10, 13.
-Verified Android 6 download, not sure if sharing works.
+Should work 100% with Android 10+